paulissoft/oracle-tools/java/smart-pool-data-source/README.md

 So how can we decrease the number of connections and thus costs?
 1. by reducing the maximum number of physical connections per pool, however that has already been tried and the number of SQL errors increased by doing this.
 And it is really a trial and error process, something you do not like to do too long with a mission critical application.
 2. by combining pools and thus reduce the number of pools: since pools will usually have idle connections, the combined pool will have more of them so the maximum pool size can be reduced.
+3. by connecting to one schema and give that schema all the rights to query and manipulate objects from the other schemas including DDL: from a security perspective not the best option.

 So the second option, combining pools, seems the best option.